serenakeyitan/awesome-notebookLM-prompts/README.md

 If you want NotebookLM to consistently generate slides that hit, **this is the repo!**

+I also built a [citation checker skill](https://github.com/serenakeyitan/citation-check-skill) that detecting hallucinated missing citations in ur slides.
+Feel free to add it to ur workflow.

 ## Table of Contents

 ### A. Editorial & Business Styles